MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-We implemented click commands for inputting optinonal arguments for configuring the hyperparameters.
-For example, for training our model we can input different learning rate, number of epochs and batch size that works in the the following way: python train_model --lr 1e-3 --epoch 10 --batch_size 64.
+We implemented click commands for inputting optional arguments for configuring the hyperparameters.
+For example, for training our model we can input different learning rate, number of epochs, and batch size that works in the following way: python train_model --lr 1e-3 --epoch 10 --batch_size 64.
 This saves us time from having to change all the hyperparameter values manually everywhere in the code compared to if they were all implemented directly in functions.

 ### Question 13